hdShang/arxiv-daily/docs/cs-CV/2025-05-10/papers/250506543v1-hdglyph-a-hierarchical-disentangled-glyph-based-framework-for-long-t.md

 ---
 layout: default
-title: HDGlyph: A Hierarchical Disentangled Glyph-Based Framework for Long-Tail Text Rendering in Diffusion Models
+title: "HDGlyph: A Hierarchical Disentangled Glyph-Based Framework for Long-Tail Text Rendering in Diffusion Models"
 ---

 # HDGlyph: A Hierarchical Disentangled Glyph-Based Framework for Long-Tail Text Rendering in Diffusion Models